+4.1.
 Neutron source convergence and local tallies for all test cases

 Prior to the calculation of local tallies, a study on the source convergence based on the use of the entropy has been led (see next section for a bibliography and discussions on the use of Shannon entropy as an indicator of source convergence).
-The results of these entropy calculations are provided Fig. [SHA].
+The results of these entropy calculations are provided Figure 13.
 In particular, the cycle numbers when the entropy criteria appeared to be converged were reported on this figure.
 The results are the following: 83, 389, 459, 37, 173, 137 respectively for the R1, R2, R3, S1, S2, S3 models.
 A natural ordering of these values shows that neutron sources take more time to converge in the R3 model than in the R1 model, and similarly that they take more time to converge in the S3 model than in the S1 model.
 This is due to the fact the R3 and S3 models are identical to R1 and S1 models apart from the fact that the axial extent of the model is taken into account together with burn-up effects.

 The neutronic coupling should also follow the same pattern than the entropy, and because of the axial extend R3 and S3 models should be loosely coupled compared to R1 and S1 models.